gskinnerTeam/flutter-wonderous-app/README.md

  * `flutter upgrade`
  * `flutter run -d ios`

-Note: When Impeller is enabled builds to the Simulator will not work, you will need to test on a physical device instead.
+**Note:** Currently, when Impeller is enabled testing in Simulator will not work, you will need to test on a physical device.

 # About gskinner
-We exist to build innovative digital experiences for smart clients, and we love how easy Flutter makes that experience.
-Don't hesitate to [stop by our site](https://gskinner.com/) to learn more about what we do.
+We build innovative digital experiences for smart clients, and we love how Flutter unleashes our creativity when building multi-platform apps.
+Don't hesitate to [stop by our site](https://gskinner.com/) to learn more about what we do, or check out other [innovative Flutter projects](https://flutter.gskinner.com) we've built.
 We'd love to hear from you!

 # License